This is a course for scientists, engineers, and analysts working with geospatial data sets.

 Day 3 shows you in-depth how to manipulate time-series and matrix/vector data.
 It then gives examples of Monte Carlo simulation, interpolation, linear regression, and outlier / anomaly detection:

-Day 4 will provide a comprehensive tutorial in working with geospatial data using Python.
+This day will provide a comprehensive tutorial in working with geospatial data using Python.
 It will cover spatial data access, spatial analysis, and visualizing the results on a map.

 Day 5 teaches you specialized tools in Python for scientific and engineering computing.
 It gives you a comprehensive introduction to SciPy and the broader package ecosystem.
 It then teaches you how to profile and speed up slow numerical code and how to parallelize code for large datasets across several cores/processors or distribute them across a cluster.